connorshea/vglist/API.md

 ## Data License

 As mentioned above, the vast majority of the data on vglist comes from [Wikidata](https://www.wikidata.org), which licenses all its data as public domain.
-For now, data from vglist should be considered proprietary (though I intend to license it under CC-BY-SA in the future).
+Data on vglist is licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 This is to discourage others from scraping the site.
+See the 'scraping' section if you want to get a CC-0 copy of the data.
 All game covers belong to their respective owners.